AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/tables/the-shifting-of-the-seasons-the-calendar-of-harptos-scag.md

 cssclasses: json5e-note
 tags:
 - ttrpg-cli/compendium/src/5e/scag
+aliases:
-aliases: ["The Shifting of the Seasons; The Calendar of Harptos"]
+- The Shifting of the Seasons; The Calendar of Harptos
 ---
 # The Shifting of the Seasons; The Calendar of Harptos
 *Source: Sword Coast Adventurer's Guide p.
 15*